Automotive industry in the Philippines: Lincoln

 From 1998 to 2002, Ford Philippines offered the Lincoln Town Car and sold it through its dealerships.
 It became popular among limousine operators and funeral homes who often converted them into hearses.
-Currently they import the Lincoln Navigator via grey market.
+Currently, the Lincoln Navigator is imported via the grey market.

 Opel

-Opel, along with Ford, were the two most popular non-Japanese car companies in the 1960s and 1970s.
-However, the company pulled out of the country after Martial Law was imposed by the Marcos Administration.
-Opel returned to the Philippines in the mid-1990s with the Astra, Vectra, and Omega, with good sales as a cheap alternative to Japanese cars but was taken out of the country to make way for Chevrolet's then-brand-new line up (which basically replaced all the cars Opel was selling).
-An example of this is the Chevrolet Zafira.
-Despite being an Opel-based car, it was sold alongside the Opel Astra until the brand's discontinuation in the country.
-Opel Vectras and Astras are still a common sight to see on the roads of Manila, with the Opel Tigra and the Opel Manta is popular among enthusiasts.
+Opel and Ford were the two most popular non-Japanese marques in the Philippines in the 1960s and 1970s.
+However, Opel pulled out of the country after the Marcos administration enacted martial law.
+Opel returned in the mid-1990s with the Astra, Vectra, and Omega, which sold well as cheap alternatives to Japanese cars, but was replaced in the Philippines by Chevrolet's then-brand-new line up (including cars such as the Chevrolet Zafira).
+Despite being an Opel-based car, the Zafira was sold alongside the Astra until the brand's discontinuation in the country.
+Opel Vectras and Astras are still a common sight on the roads of Manila, while the Tigra and the Manta are popular among enthusiasts.

 Proton

 A Proton Wira in Metro Manila.

-The Malaysian firm Proton only sold the Wira before the Asian Economic Crisis forced them out of the country.
+The Malaysian firm Proton only sold the Wira before the Asian economic crisis forced them out of the country.